aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 ![](doc/images/aws_iot_core_setup_policy_02.png)

 Input the policy name.
 Input `iot:*` in “Action”.
 Input `*` in “Resource ARN”.
 Check “Allow”.
 Select “Create”.
+Note that this policy is not suitable for real applications because it’s too permissive.
+This example is for demonstration purpose only.

 ![](doc/images/aws_iot_core_setup_policy_03.png)